mui/material-ui/docs/data/joy/components/typography/typography.md

 ## Introduction

-The `Typography` component helps maintain a consistent design by providing a limited set of values to choose from and convenient props for building common designs faster.
+The Typography component helps maintain a consistent design by providing a limited set of values to choose from and convenient props for building common designs faster.
-[_Public Sans_](https://fonts.google.com/specimen/Public+Sans?query=public), a Google Font, is used as the default typeface in Joy UI.

 ## Basics